Speaking events – in person and online – and press

 Where to buy the book?

-TLAV is available worldwide in any bookshop.
+The book Think Like a Vegan: What everyone can learn from vegan ethics is available worldwide in any bookshop.
 It’s also available in libraries across the USA and UK.
 If your library isn’t carrying, request it and they’ll carry it.

-Also available on Audible and all other audiobook platforms.
+It’s also available on Audible and all other audiobook platforms.
 The UK has its own did you know?
 North America’s audio TLAV is narrated by the brilliant Gina Rogers and is available on all North American audiobook sites.